-PRINCIPLE C (continued) Defining outcomes in terms of sustainable economic, social, and environmental benefits Sub-F Principle dem Behaviours and actions that demonstrate good governance in practice.
+PRINCIPLE C continued) Defining outcomes in terms of sustainable economic, social, and environmental benefits Sub-Principle dem Behaviours and actions that demonstrate good governance in practice.
 Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 1.5 Managing service users' expectations effectively with regard to determining priorities and making the best use of the resources available.
 An agreed set of quality standard measures for each service element are included in service plans Processes for dealing with competing demands within the community Through Board member engagement with their constituents.
-4 2 economic, social nental benefits 2.1 Considering and balancing the combined economic, social and environmental impact of policies, plans and decisions when taking decisions about service provision.
+2 conomic, social iental benefits 2.1 Considering and balancing the combined economic, social and environmental impact of policies, plans and decisions when taking decisions about service provision.
 Capital investment is structured to achieve appropriate life spans and adaptability for future use so that resources are spent on optimising social, economic and environmental wellbeing: Capital programme Capital investment strategy Sharing 20 year capital plan with Scottish Government through liaison with Transport Scotland Officials.
-4 2.2 Taking a longer-term view with regard to decision making, taking account of risk and acting transparently where there are potential Discussion between members and officers on the information needs of members to support decision making Record of decision making and supporting materials 4 conflicts betw organisation's outcomes and factors such as cycle or financial o the political • Twenty Year Capital Plan is produced and 2.3 Determining the vinterest associated balancing confliction between achievarious economic environmental through consultated possible, in orde appropriate trade- traited with materials Protocols for consultation Liaison meetings with Scottish Government through Transport Scotland to agree spend profiles.
-4 2.4 Ensuring fair services. access to Protocols ensure fair access and statutory guidance is followed Lift and ramp allow access to bridge's central walkway.
+2.2 Taking a longer-term view with regard to decision making, taking account of risk and acting transparently where there are potential Discussion between members and officers on the information needs of members to support decision making Record of decision making and supporting materials 4 conflicts between the organisation's intended outcomes and short-term factors such as the political cycle or financial constraints. are updated and reported to Board annually.
+Twenty Year Capital Plan is produced and discussed with Transport Scotland.
+Business Continuity Plan.
+Risk Management Strategic Plan &amp; Strategic Risk Register Strategic Plan 2019-2024 2.3 Determining the wider public interest associated with balancing conflicting interests between achieving the various economic, social and environmental benefits, through consultation where possible, in order to ensure appropriate trade-offs. materialsProtocols for consultation 4 2.4 Ensuring fair access to services.
+Protocols ensure fair access and statutory guidance is followed Lift and ramp allow access to bridge's central walkway.
 4